ngrams-dev/ngrams-rs/README.md

 # ngrams-rs

-A Rust library to search the Google Books Ngram Dataset.
+A Rust client to interact with the https://ngrams.dev search engine.

+**This is work in progress -- do not use until there is an official release.**